sa-ma/sa-ma/README.md

 ## Hi 👋

-I'm a Software Engineer and Technical Writer with an aptitude for building web and mobile experiences.
-I specialize in building the frontend of consumer-facing products using React and React Native.
-I am also very passionate about learning new technologies and writing about the things I've learned and encountered, some of my articles have been featured on blogs like Logrocket.
+I am Samaila Bala, a skilled Software Engineer with more than three years of experience specialising in crafting mobile applications and building the frontend of web applications.
+I also have a passion for writing, as it provides an excellent opportunity to spread the knowledge I have gained over the years.

-To get in contact with me you can reach me on [twitter](https://twitter.com/samabalap) or shoot me an email [here](mailto:samailabalap@gmail.com).
+To get in contact with me you can shoot me an email [here](mailto:samailabalap@gmail.com).